implse/Recursion/README.md

 Backtracking reduces the search space since we no longer have to follow down any paths we know are invalid.
 This is called pruning.
 We must be able to test partial solutions.

-For example, we can’t find a global optimum using backtracking, since we have no idea if the solution we’re currently on can lead to it or not.
-But we can, for example, solve Sudoku using backtracking.
-We can know immediately if our solution so far is invalid by testing if two of the same number appear in the same row, column, or square.

 ## Backtracking Approach